-Ask your real estate agent to get in touch with the home’s listing agent.
+Ask your real estate agent or REALTOR® to get in touch with the home’s listing agent.
 Your real estate agent can gain a little more insight on the condition of the home and whether it’s likely to go back on the market.

 Try to gain more information about how many offers the home had on the table and how eager the seller is to close the deal.
 This information will come in handy if the buyer decides to cancel the sale.